karthikparambil/pwnkit/README.md

 # Pentest Scripts — README

-Short: Minimal, tidy repo for CTF / pentest practice.
 Use only in lab environments or with explicit permission.
 ### Overview
 This repository contains small tools for CTF and lab-only pentesting work.
 Each script has a short explanation and example usage below.
 Always run exploit code in disposable VMs or controlled labs.